Different houseplants, different needs.

 But not all ferns are particularly fussy plants.

-If you are on the lookout for an easier fern to take care for, try the Kangaroo Paw Fern.
+If you are on the lookout for an easier fern to take care of, try the Kangaroo Paw Fern.

 Most ficus plants thrive in a wide range of temperatures, most being comfortable in average to warm temperatures (65 to 80 Fahrenheit / 18 to 27 Celcius).